Know how to make multimedia with audio and video accessible to everyone.

 There are a variety of ways to caption media, mostly depending on whether you're working with a live event or a pre-recorded video, webinar, podcast, etc.

 Options for captioning vary widely, and require special software and technical skills.
 Accuracy and quality are very important considerations.
-Depending on the media's length, complexity, and visibility, you may decide it is best to hire a professional.
+Depending on the media's length, complexity, and visibility, you may decide it is best to hire a professional (see the IT Procurement page for more detail on contracting options).
 It's important to remember to include costs for captioning or audio description when planning a budget for your event or project.

 For an overview and resources on closed-captioning and audio description, the following resources may help you: